-If you have your own company, the lines between your personal and business lives can easily get blurred.
+If you have your own limited company, the lines between your personal and business lives can easily get blurred.
 While they’re obviously connected, they’re also legally separated too.
-This means financial matters can get a bit confusing from time to time – especially so when it comes to expenses.
+This means financial matters can get a bit confusing from time to time – especially so when it comes to business expenses.

 The question is, if you’re out and about and buy some new company equipment with your own money, can you claim that cash as a business expense?
 Obviously, you haven’t used the business bank account, so does this mean you’ll find yourself saddled with the bill?

 Fortunately, that isn’t the case.
 While a slightly more complicated to sort out, it’s hardly a difficult process at all.
 Here’s how you do it.